The root of the DOM tree to which this DLoc applies.

 possible value.

 The normalized location.
-This will be this
+This will be this, if it so happens

-is already valid.
+that this is already valid.

 Converts the location to an array.
 This array contains only the node and offset of the location.
 The root is not included because this method is of use to pass data to functions that work with raw DOM information.
 These functions do not typically expect a root.